Singapore’s celebrated hawker centres are the best place for travellers to enjoy local cuisine at bargain prices.

 Learn to "Chope" Do not sit down if you can see a small tissue packet on the table.
 That's a sign that the table has been "choped", or reserved.
 Other popular items to chope with include pens and notebooks.

 Did You Know?
-By early 2020, all 114 hawker centres in Singapore will have their individual stalls marked with separate pins on the Google Maps app, showing their exact location within a precinct.
+All 114 hawker centres in Singapore now have their individual stalls marked with separate pins on the Google Maps app, showing their exact location within a precinct.

 © 2019 Bernard O’Riordan (Travel Instinct).
 All Rights Reserved.

 You Might Have Seen Our Work In These Publications